s-ruby/spring_2021/challenges/04_bootcamp_primitive_data_types/primitive_data_types_challenge_1.md

 <img src="https://storage.googleapis.com/ltkcms.appspot.com/fs/yd/images/cover/thermometer-in-snow.base?v=1591222156" width="650">

+## Setup
-In your jtc_class_code git repository, in the challenges folder, first make a folder called `03_primitive_data_types_part_1`.
-Inside this folder, you can make a script called `temperature.py` and run it using `python temperature.py` to verify you get the expected output.
+In your personal folder inside your pod git repo, make a script called `temperature.py` and run it using `python temperature.py` to verify you get the expected output.

 ### The formula for converting between fahrenheit and celsius is to first subtract 32, then multiply by 5/9.
 Can you do the following in python?